replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ```

 Use one of the predefined placements that you can find in `Placements` class, e.g. `Placements.LEVEL_UP`.
-If you display Recommendation Center after playing some video you should additionally provide id of this video.
+If you display Recommendation Center after playing some video you should additionally provide id of this video to get a better recommendation.

 In order to show Content Recommendation, call the following function: